MV-Consulting/awscdk-rootmail/README.md

     super(scope, id, props);

     const rootmail = new Rootmail(this, 'rootmail-stack', {
-      // a domain you own, registered via Route53 in the same account
+      // 1. a domain you own, registered via Route53 in the same account
       domain: 'mycompany.test';
+      // 2. so the subdomain will be aws.mycompany.test and
+      //    wired / delegated  automatically
+      enableAutowireDNS: true,
       env: {
-        // or any other region SES is available
+      // 3. or any other region SES is available
         region: 'eu-west-1',
       },
     });